 - No scalping allowed

-Start trading NVIDIA stock on Plus500
+Start trading NVIDIA CFD stocks on Plus500

 Step 1: Register your account

+Firstly, begin by clicking here and open your account.
 You will be prompted to download the Plus500.com mobile app to register.
 Select between a Demo and Real Money account.
 After filling in basic personal information, you will gain access to the unlimited demo account.
 Before you can use it, you will be prompted to answer a few questions to establish your investor risk profile.

 Step 2: Fund your account